E-flux: Conversations

 In 2014, e-flux launched e-flux conversations, "a new platform for in-depth discussions of artistic and social ideas."
 The shifting team of editorial contributors includes artists, philosophers, journalists, gardeners, documentarians, designers, architects, politicians, and conspiracy theorists.
 In a telephone interview with Andrew Russeth for ARTnews, Editor/Moderator of e-flux conversations Karen Archey said: "It’s a very experimental platform, and it really came out of us being avid social media users and wanting to talk about art… There are also no archiving tools for conversations about art on Facebook, which actually sometimes are extremely important."
 She cited the 2014 debate over Donelle Woolford as one prime example.
 "There’s no way we can get that back now," she said.

-Select conversations have featured Hito Steyerl, Mary Walling Blackburn, Coco Fusco, Nina Power, Brian Kuan Wood, and Charles Esche.
+Select conversations have featured Hito Steyerl, Mary Walling Blackburn, Coco Fusco, and Charles Esche.

 Podcast

 Since 2018, e-flux has published a bi-monthly podcast.
-Episodes have featured artists and writers including McKenzie Wark, Elizabeth Povinelli, Masha Gessen, Simone White, Kader Attia, Franco Berardi, and The Wooster Group, among others.
+Episodes have featured artists and writers including McKenzie Wark, Elizabeth Povinelli, Masha Gessen, Eva Díaz, Simone White, Kader Attia, Franco Berardi, and The Wooster Group, among others.